-Gingivitis is a common and mild form of gum disease that causes irritation, redness, and swelling of the gums.
+Gingivitis is a mild but common gum disease that causes redness, swelling, and bleeding in the gums.

 1. What is Gingivitis?